spatten/markdown-todos/src/test/fixtures/sortable.md

-# TODO foo and bar
+# DONE foo and bar
 this is some stufff
 # DONE nice (2,3)
 and stuff